davidscmx/lidar-obstacle-detection/README.md

 ## Steps

 The steps of the obstacle detection project are as follows:

-1. Distinguish between the road and the "obstacles" This is done with a plane-fitting algorithm with used the Random Sample Concensus algorithm to fit a plane.
+1. Distinguish between the road and the "obstacles".
+   This is accomplished with a plane-fitting algorithm with used the Random Sample Concensus (RANSAC) algorithm to fit a plane to the road.
 This separates the road from the objects on the road.

+2. Add all outliers to the Kd-tree structure

+3. Cluster the outliers

 <img src="./media/ObstacleDetectionFPS.gif" width="700" height="400" />